 (a) Written Notice of Change of Address, Phone, and Email Address.
 ECF filers shall comply with Local Bankruptcy Rule 5005-1(a)(3) to accomplish changes of address, telephone number and email address, and shall not file a document or pleading with the court.
-A written notice of change of address, telephone number, and email address for non-ECF filers must be filed with the court and served on the trustee, parties requesting special notice, and all parties to any adversary proceeding.
+A written nNotices of changes of address, telephone number, and email address for non-ECF filers must be filed with the court in writing within 14 days of the effective date and served on the trustee, parties requesting special notice, and all parties to any adversary proceeding.